qrzn23/min/wip/magick/content.md

 **(11) Science enahles us to take advantage of the continuity of Nature by the empirical application of certain principles whose interplay involves different orders of idea connected with each other in a way beyond our present comprehension.**

 (Illustration: We are able to light cities by rule-of-thumb methods.
-We do not know what consciousness is, or how it is connected with muscular action ; what electricity is or how it is connected with the machines that generate it; and our methods depend on calculations involving mathematical ideas which have no correspondence in the Universe as we know it.)^[For instance, “irrational”, “unreal”, and “infinite” expressions.]
+We do not know what consciousness is, or how it is connected with muscular action; what electricity is or how it is connected with the machines that generate it; and our methods depend on calculations involving mathematical ideas which have no correspondence in the Universe as we know it.)^[For instance, “irrational”, “unreal”, and “infinite” expressions.]

 **(12) Man is ignorant of the nature of his own being and powers.
 Even his idea of his limitations is based on experience of the past, and every step in his progress extends his empire.
 There is therefore no reason to assign theoretical limits**^[i.e., except — possibly — in the case of logically absurd questions, such as the Schoolmen discussed in connection with “God”.] **to what lie may be, or to what he may do.**